Parquetry/parquetry.github.io/aboutme.md

 My first creative experiences began at the intersection of digital subcultures and IRL moments.
-Growing up in the hinterlands of the Miami metropolitan area and being relegated to private schools, gifted classes, and magnet programs entailed a degree of separation from life/culture/urban society that meant I had to fashion a cultural identity from online reports, communities, and relationships It meant I was often dreaming of art exhibitions and sports events, and racing down to Ft.
+Growing up in the hinterlands of the Miami metropolitan area and being relegated to private schools, gifted classes, and magnet programs entailed a degree of estrangement from life/culture/urban society that meant I had to fashion my own cultural identity from online reports, communities, and relationships.
+It meant I was often dreaming of art exhibitions and sports events, and racing down to Ft.
 Lauderdale and Miami whenever I was impelled.
 If you look at my house from Google Maps, you can see I was on the edge of the Everglades.
 My neighborhood was dominated by the HOWA board, and I lived in Florida (it’s famously flat), and the skatepark, I visited every week, it was devoid of people.
 Not once did I see anyone there.
 So skating was also out of the question too.
 I took to a revolution of the mind, whatever that means.
 I’m still working that out.
 I turned